vebbis321/MessengerClone/README.md

 1. Clone the repo
 2. Create a new project in your Firebase console by clicking "Add project"
 3. Create a Cloud Firestore database and RTDB database
-4. Enable sign in with email and password in Firebase Auth
+4. Enable sign-in with email and password in Firebase Auth
 5. Add the GoogleService-Info.plist to the project
 6. Run the app